durden/nikeplus/README.md

 2. You can pass your token via the command-line `-t` option or store it in your home directory in a file called `.nikeplus_access_token` that will be read automatically when the script executes.
+3. This script will output the CSV data directly to `stdout` so you can easily re-direct this to a file with the following:
+    `nikeplus > backup.csv`.